Ongoing Projects

 This study investigates how the generation effect is influenced by perceptual and semantic cues, how they impact judgments of learning, and their implications for JOL reactivity.

-Value Directed Remembering and Lie Fabrication
+Value Directed Remembering & Lie Fabrication

 This TÜBİTAK-funded project examines how people’s memory predictions and memory performance are influenced by truthful versus deceptive information that differ in importance.